Can You Take Psychedelics On Antidepressants?

 - Viloxazine (Vivalan)

 It is unknown if psilocybin and NRIs/NDRIs interact.
 As far as we know, psilocybin does not significantly affect the norepinephrinergic or dopaminergic neurotransmitter systems.
 However, to be safe, do not combine psilocybin with an NDRI.

 Can You Take Shrooms On An SMS/SARI?

 Serotonin Modulators and Stimulators (SMSs) and Serotonin Antagonists and Reuptake Inhibitors (SARIs) are two classes of antidepressant medications that are similar to SSRIs, but in addition to boosting serotonin levels in the brain, also activate (or deactivate) a number of additional serotonin receptors.

 As such, these medications have more complex effects on the serotonergic system.
 Medications include:

 - Trazodone (Desyrel)

 - Vortioxetine (Trintellix)

-Since these substances will affect the serotonin system in a potentially less predictable way than SSRIs, it is best to be cautious when combining with psilocybin.
-Begin with a lower than normal dose if you decide to combine them.
+Since these substances will affect the serotonin system in a potentially less predictable way than SSRIs.
+To be safe, we do not recommend combining these with psilocybin.

 Lithium is often given as a mediator in combination with TCAs, but can also be prescribed on its own for the treatment of depression.